pmccarthy/gmail-api/README.md

 * Linux

 ## Overview
-For now the only statistics being retrieved are the number of emails sent by a specific user on a particular day.
+For now the only statistics being retrieved are the number of emails received from a specific user on a particular day.

 Sample command